tracyqwerty/cpp_knowledge_sharing/docs/operator.md

 ## Introduction

-The keyword `operator` in C++ is used in the context of operator overloading.
+The keyword `operator` in C++ is used in the context of **operator overloading**.
 Operator overloading allows C++ operators to have user-defined meanings on user-defined types (classes and enumerations).

 Here's a brief explanation: